 South Lanarkshire Council Education Resources have published a series of leaflets and posters for parents/carers which aim to share information on attachment theory and on how this can inform the ways in which we support children and young people.
-These are available from schools and we have plans to make them available on-line.
+These are available in schools and on the SLC Staff Learning Centre Sway accessible by teachers and staff.
 The Education (Additional Support for Learning) (Scotland) Acts 2004 and 2009 set out an integrated approach to the delivery of services and support for young people.
 There is a wide range of factors which may give rise to additional support needs.
 Such factors fall largely into the following four categories:

-- learning environment;
+- Learning environment;

-- family circumstances;
+- Family circumstances;

-- disability or health need; and
+- Disability or health need; and

-- social and emotional factors
+- Social and emotional factors